RocketChat/Rocket.Chat.Ansible/README.md

 - Jessie (8)

 ### Ubuntu
+- Xenial: 16.04 LTS
-- Trusty: 14.04
+- Trusty: 14.04 LTS
-- Vivid: 15.04

 ### EL (RHEL/CentOS)
 - 7

-Support for other distributions/operating systems is planned for the near future.
 If you'd like to see your distribution/operating system supported, please [raise an issue](https://github.com/RocketChat/Rocket.Chat.Ansible/issues)!

 Running into problems?
 ----------------------
 Please be sure you've read the [FAQ](#faq) and all documentation before raising an issue.

 Role Variables
 --------------